FP-ELISA II (EIA Test Kit)This page contains information on FP-ELISA II (EIA Test Kit) for veterinary use.

 1. Add 50 microliters of control or serum specimen to the appropriate wells.
 Use a new pipette tip for each sample and control.

-2. Add one drop of fusion protein HRP conjugate (Green Cap) to each microplate well.
+5. Add one (1) drop or 50 microliters of fusion protein HRP conjugate to each microplate well.

-6. Add two (2) drops of TMB Chromagen (Black Cap) to each test microwell.
+9. Add two (2) drops or 100 microliters of TMB Chromogen to each test microwell.

-8. A stop solution is included in the test and recommended if there will be any delay in reading the results, or if a spectrophotometer will be used, (or if there is blue-green color blindness).
-Add two drops of Stop Solution to each well (Pink Cap).
+11. A stop solution is included in the test and recommended if there will be any delay in reading the results, or if a spectrophotometer will be used, (or if there is blue-green color blindness).
+Add two (2) drops or 100 microliters of Stop Solution to each well.
 The blue color will now become yellow.
 If a spectrophotometer is used, the microplate may be read at 450nm.

 For visual determination, any test well yielding color development greater than the Negative Control Serum should be considered positive for antibodies to EIAV.
 Wells which visually show color development equal to or less than the Negative Control Serum should be considered to contain serum specimens which are free of detectable antibody to EIAV.

 For spectrophotometric determination, blank the spectrophotometer on air.
 Add 0.05 OD to the negative control value to establish the test cutoff value.
 Specimen wells with values above the cutoff should be considered positive for antibodies to EIAV.
 Specimen wells with values equal to or below the cutoff should be considered negative for antibodies to EIAV.
-It is recommended that any positive ELISA evaluation, be confirmed using the agar gel immunodiffusion (AGID) test.
-Discrepant samples should be re-evaluated according to State regulations or be sent to the National Veterinary Services Laboratory, in Ames, Iowa for confirmation before being reported as positive.
+Any positive ELISA evaluation should be confirmed using the agar gel immunodiffusion (AGID) test.
+Discrepant samples should be re-evaluated according to State regulations or be sent to the National Veterinary Services Laboratories in Ames, Iowa for confirmation before being reported as positive.

 If you have any questions regarding the use of this test, please call Centaur, Inc. in the USA at 800-236-6180 or outside the US (913) 390-6184.